Microsoft/azure-docs.pt-pt/articles/cost-management-billing/cloudyn/quick-register-azure-sub.md

 ## <a name="sign-in-to-azure"></a>Iniciar sessão no Azure

-- Inicie sessão no portal do Azure em https://portal.azure.com.
+- Inicie sessão no Portal do Azure em [https://portal.azure.com](https://portal.azure.com).

 ## <a name="register-with-cloudyn"></a>Registar-se na Cloudyn